Virtual Open Days

 Can I bring friends/family with me?

-Your friends and family are more than welcome to come along.
-However, talks can get very busy and space can become limited.
+Friends and family are more than welcome to come along.
+However, talks can get very busy and space can be limited.
 Certain tours also require some walking, which small children or elderly relatives may find difficult, though in most cases a free shuttle bus will be able to transport you.

 I don't know what subject I would like to study.
 What should I do?